 The outsourcing model does not always succeed.

 Startups need to check their outsourcing models.
 If outsourcing is not done the right way, the cons of outsourcing are bound to outweigh the pros of outsourcing which will sink your boat for sure.

 Outsourcing might not be the one making to the list of

 Why startups fail in all the articles you read on the Internet.

-But that does not make it a reason less dangerous to kill your Startup dream.
+But that does not make it a reason less scary to kill your Startup dream.

 What is portrayed as a model to save cost, money, time can actually lead to spending more money, time and energy?